 5. Think ahead and anticipate your opponent’s next move

-When you reach towards the endgame that is when your real test as a chess player begins.
+When you reach the endgame that is when your real test as a chess player begins.

-Now at this stage it is very important to think ahead and predict the next possible move of your opponent.
-This will help you to take decisions more accurately.
+Now at this stage, it is very important to think ahead and predict the next possible move of your opponent.
+This will help you to make decisions more accurately.

 By thinking ahead of your opponent, you will come to know what’s the motive of your opponent.

-Yes, you are right, because as soon as white’s king will capture the bishop of black, ‘Stalemate’ will occur!
+Yes, you are right, because as soon as the white king will capture the bishop of black, ‘Stalemate’ will occur!

 White’s queen and rook are trying to attack the black’s king but the square where the black king is standing is safe and black has no other legal moves to make.

-So black gets stalemated.
-Now what would be the best way according to you to avoid this stalemate?
+So black get stalemated.
+Now, what would be the best way according to you to avoid this stalemate?

 If you said that white’s king (by not getting lured by black’s easily capturable bishop) should move elsewhere to get out of check, then attack with its rook.
 Then you are absolutely right.

-Final Words– All the tips I discussed with you here are very practical, that you can apply in your game.
+Final Words– All the tips I discussed with you here are very practical, and you can apply them in your game.
 I am very confident that you will be easily able to avoid stalemate the next time you play.

-Always keep in mind that chess is game where you have have to concentrate till the end.
-The moment you start losing the concentration, you start making blunders.
+Always keep in mind that chess is a game where you have to concentrate till the end.
+The moment you start losing concentration, you start making blunders.
 So to avoid those blunders and silly mistakes always play the game with full concentration.

 Another thing, chess is a game that requires practice much more than theory.